-Warranties for a capital project typically start at substantial performance of the work or on the date of beneficial occupancy.
+Warranties for a capital project typically start with the substantial performance of the work or on the date of beneficial occupancy.
 Any extended warranties typically start at the expiration of the contractor’s one or two-year warranty that covers all the work.
-As part of the final submittals, the contractor will typically provide a letter of warranty for the entire work.
-Letters from vendors and subcontractors are only required if the specifications have called for extended warranties for products such as windows, roofing materials, mechanical systems, etc. In these cases, the contractor is required to obtain these warranties for the owner and a direct contractual relationship between the owner and the respective subcontractor or supplier will occur after the initial warranty.
+As part of the final submittals, the contractor typically provides a letter of warranty for the entire work.
+Letters from vendors and subcontractors are only required if the specifications have called for extended warranties for products such as windows, roofing materials, mechanical systems, etc. In these cases, the contractor is required to obtain these warranties for the owner, and a direct contractual relationship between the owner and the respective subcontractor or supplier will occur after the initial warranty.
 The Construction Specification Institute (CSI) Specification section 01 78 00, Closeout Submittals details the requirements for obtaining, verifying, and monitoring the contractor warranties.
 The contractor needs to prepare a Warranty Register.
 Copies of all warranties and extended warranties shall be provided to the project owner.
 The register enables the identifying all warranties that are due to expire and if actions are needed to renew the warranty certificate.

-The Warranty Register report will use the data captured in the Equipment module to provide a comprehensive list of all equipment, products and systems warranty certificates that need to be monitored and tracked by the project owner.
-The most important field on this report is the Days to Expire field which is a calculated field that will calculate the difference between “Today’s Date” and the warranty certificate “Expiry Date”.
-The field background will be colored in “Red” for those certificates that are due to expire in 60 days or less, “Cyan” for those that are due to expire in 90 days and “Green” for those certificates that have more than 90 days to expire.
+The Warranty Register report will use the data captured in the Equipment module to provide a comprehensive list of all equipment, products, and systems warranty certificates that need to be monitored and tracked by the project owner.
+The most important field on this report is the Days to Expire field which is a calculated field that will calculate the difference between “Today’s Date” and the warranty certificate’s “Expiry Date”.
+The field background will be colored in “Red” for those certificates that are due to expire in 60 days or less, “Cyan” for those that are due to expire in 90 days, and “Green” for those certificates that have more than 90 days to expire.